YosysHQ/nextpnr/machxo2/examples/README.md

 # MachXO2 Architecture Example

-This contains a simple example of running `nextpnr-machxo2`:
+This directory contains a simple example of running `nextpnr-machxo2`:

 * `simple.sh` generates JSON output (`{pack,place,pnr}blinky.json`) of a
   classic blinky example from `blinky.v`.